Palaeontographica A (ISSN 0375-0442) - Instructions to Authors

 - Introduction should contain:

-- General description of the problem
+- General description of the topic / the objectives of interest

-- Discussion of previous work on the same subject (by other authors)
+- Discussion of previous work (background)

 - Explanations of special features and abbreviations in the text